-The BY25Q40BL offers three 512-byte Security Registers which can be erased and programmed individually.
+The BY25Q80AW offers three 512-byte Security Registers which can be erased and programmed individually.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Register instruction is similar to the Sector Erase instruction.
 A Write Enable instruction must be executed before the device will accept the Erase Security Register Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers of DP=0 or DP=1.